-The role of the School Council is to support the Principal in the running of the school.
-This includes - implementation of the Quality Adventist Schools

-Framework, Rolling School Improvement Plan, Finances, WH&S, Buildings and Plant management as well as Policy development.
+The role of the School Council is to support the Principal in the running of the school. includes - implementation of the This Ouality Adventist Schools Framework, Rolling School Improvement Finances, WH&S, Buildings and Plant management well Policy as as development.